prupani-7/Multipart-Geometry/README.md

 # Multipart-Geometry
-Demonstarte creation of Multipart Polygon, Polyline and Multipoint geometry using ArcGIS Maps SDK for Kotlin.
+Demonstrate creation of Multipart Polygon, Polyline and Multipoint geometry using ArcGIS Maps SDK for Kotlin.

 ## Overview
 This repository contains the code which is mentioned in the blog post `Mapping complex data with Multipart Geometries using the ArcGIS Maps SDKs for Native Apps.`

 It creates collection of trees on Esri campus representing the multipoint geometry, adding a couple islands and a lake within an island representing a single multipart polygon geometry and creating four river streams constituting a single river which ultimately connects to the ocean representing multipart polyline geometry.

+There are three example apps in this repo namely multipart-polygon-geometry, multipart-polyline-geometry and multipoint-geometry.
+Each of them can be run as an individual app.

 ## Prerequisites